What is the North East Link?

 One of our guiding principles for North East Link is to minimise impacts on communities, including homes.

-As we design the project we’ll be looking at ways to minimise acquisition.
+As we design the project and go through planning and approvals, we’ll be looking at ways to minimise acquisition.
 This means it’s too early to say exactly how many properties might be affected until more design work is complete.

 We’ve attempted to contact all residents and businesses with properties that could potentially be affected and will stay in touch with them as the project progresses.
 To protect their privacy, we won’t be releasing maps showing their homes or businesses.